ayadij/storybook/storybook.md

 - focus on component without having to manipulate a larger application
 - no worries about dependencies and requirements
 - see UI changes online on the app without leaving the browser
-- flexibility
-- quick iteration
+- flexibility and quick iteration
 - reusability
 - documentation for collaberating cross funtional teams
+- control and develope two different platforms simultaniously

 ### HOW:
+- simple to implement
+- navigate to project
+- cli commands
+- install storybook/react
+- add corresponding scripts
-simple to implement. navigate to project. cli commands. install storybook/react. add corresponding scripts. will compile everyting in their own webpack and dev set up. offer a localhost to see gooie
+- it will compile everything in their own webpack and dev set up
+- it will offer a localhost to see gooie

-make modifications to import your webpack into theirs
+- make modifications to import your webpack into theirs

-write stories to get components into their gooies
+- write stories to get components into their gooies

-stories look a lot like like test specs
+- stories look a lot like like test specs

 ### WORKFLOW:
 - frontend developers can continue to make progress even when details change
 - other teams will not be a stopper
 - easy for new devs to jump into without knowing everything about the whole app
-- help designers context switch over weeks of time
+- help designers context switch over weeks of

-_"gooie"_
+- BEFORE: entire feature for one developer... this is not best
+- WITH STORYBOOK: separate work by components instead of entire scenes
+- scenes have several concerns (redux, container that connects redux to component, layout concerns, basic internal component concerns)
+- when you separate work by components, you separate work by concerns
+- traditional gitflow. one masterbranch create PRs into it.

+---

+_"gooey"_ : display window
+_"scene"_ : feature
+_"stories"_ : testing/development/showcase harnesses for components
+_"platform"_ : android or ios
+_"pr"_ : pull request

 ---

 #### get started in a project:
 ```